Mindfulness in Brighton - 8-week courses in Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness-Based Stress Reduction (MBSR)

 Helping stress in the workplace

 For many people, their workplace is a major source of stress.
 Many workplaces, including Google and Transport for London, are now running courses for staff.
+Recent research shows mindfulness can greatly improve employee focus and behaviour and help employees deal with inevitable stresses.
 If you would like to discuss having a mindfulness course at your workplace, please get in touch.

 I first came across mindfulness in 1997 and soon started to notice how much better I felt when I practiced regularly.
 In 2008 I heard about the MSc programme at Bangor University and enthusiastically joined up, keen to learn to share mindfulness with others.
 I started teaching in 2009 and completed the MSc in 2013.
-In that time I have taught the 8-week course over 60 times to a wide range of participants of all ages and from all walks of life.
+In that time I have taught the 8-week group course over 60 times, as well as around 30 1-1 courses to a wide range of participants of all ages and from all walks of life.
 I love teaching people how to calm themselves, manage difficulties and be kinder to themselves.
 I am fully insured and supervised and follow the Good Practice Guidelines.